andreamoleri/DataArchitecture/README.md

 To insert a single document into a collection, use the `getCollection()` method to access the `MongoCollection` object, which represents the specified collection.
 Then, append the `insertOne()` method to the collection object.
-Within the parentheses of `insertOne()`, include an object that contains the document data and print the inserted document’s ID, as shown in the following example, which also contains a sub-document in the `address` field.
+Within the parentheses of `insertOne()`, include an object that contains the document data and print the inserted document's ID, as shown in the following example, which also contains a sub-document in the `address` field.

 ```java